collinloo/M2_FinalProject/README.md

 ## To Log or not to Log
 Due to the diversity in the home prices in the data set, Model A (without log transformation) could not afford to include the outliers, in order not to violate the normality assumption.

+Model A - With outliers
 ![](/img/qqplot_outlier_A.png?raw=true)

+Model A - Without outliers
 ![](/img/qqplot_wo_outlier_A.png?raw=true)

 In Model B, we log transform the target variable and we ended up with a normal distribution for the home prices.
 As a result, we are able to work with a large sample size.

+Model B
 ![](/img/log_trans.png?raw=true)

 ## Interpretations
-With the help of log transformation, Model B produces a higher $R^{2}$ than Model A, 0.705 vs A 0.685.
+With the help of log transformation, Model B produces a higher R-squared than Model A, 0.705 vs A 0.685.
 Out of the 12 predictors, the following five rank the top:
 * City (zipcode)
 * Grade
 * Waterfront
 * floors
 * Age (yr_built)

 Take the independent variable City for instance, the model reports that Medina, WA has a coefficent of 1.2919.
 What does that mean?
 Since we log transform the dependent variable price, the interpretation is not as straight forward.
 To produce a meaningful explanation, we will need to reverse the log transformation.
 In short, after the computation, it translates to 263.97% (np.exp(1.2919)-1)x100).
 In other words, houses in Medina generally cost about 263.97% more than the houses in Aubrun, our reference dummy variable.